 So, during February’s American Heart Month, I hope you have taken advantage of some of the many ways you can learn how to keep your heart healthy.
-There’s the 28 Days of Heart and the new Heart Profiler.

 But when you do need heart care, know that innovative and cutting edge heart treatments are happening every day in your community.
 And, that’s good for your heart!

 Robin Crane has been researching and writing about medical breakthroughs and innovations at Sentara for a really long time.
 Blogging is the perfect venue to break down the complex medical jargon just enough to understand and then appreciate the miraculous medical wonders right here in our community.

 Outside of being a Customer Development Advisor with Sentara, I find great joy with my family on our farm, where we are outnumbered (and overworked) by the animals that live with us.